mrstephenson2142/oldScripts/README.md

 ### [Excel Office Script](scripts/excelOfficeScript.ts)

 This script was used to keep track of historical changes month over month in an Excel Web Work Book.
-A range would be appended to a protected sheet.
+A range would be appended to a protected sheet with a calculated month, year, and quarter.
 This was integrated with power automate to automatically lock the state of the tracker the last day of the month.

 # Notes and Cheat Sheets